 What is a Resistor?

-This current leaves the positive terminal of the battery and returns to the negative terminal, passing through the light bulb.
-This light bulb behaves like a resistor.
-Resistors are represented with the capital letter “R” and its values (resistance) are measured in Ohms. (Ω)
+This current leaves the positive terminal of the battery and returns to the negative terminal, passing through a resistor.
+Resistors are represented with the capital letter “R” and its values (resistance) are measured in Ohms (Ω).